THE 1000 YEAR REIGN

 This famous passage is probably one of the most misunderstood and taken out of context passages in the Bible.
 Jesus was not speaking about the Rapture of the Church, as is so often taught and preached on that passage.
 He was not talking to the Church at all.
 As far as the Church is concerned, there will never be any dividing of saints from non-saints anywhere or at any time.
 Christ specifically says that this event, described in Matthew, will follow his coming in glory with all his holy angels. ... a clear reference to his Second Coming at the end of the Tribulation.
 As we have it in Second Thessalonian 1:7-9,

-And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, in flaming fire taking vengeance on them that know not God [battle of Armageddon], and obey not the gospel of our Lord Jesus Christ: [after the preaching of the 144,000, the two witnesses and God's proclaiming angel who circumvented the globe preaching the gospel] who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power…
+And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, in flaming fire taking vengeance on them that know not God [at the battle of Armageddon], and obey not the gospel of our Lord Jesus Christ: [after the preaching of the 144,000, the two witnesses and God's proclaiming angel who circumvented the globe preaching the gospel] who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power…